supercoder-dev/Personal-Assistant/doc/modulesAPIs.md

     * `config`:
       * `attentionWord`: string, phrase that wake up the system
       * `threshold`:
+      * `modelPath`: path to the PocketSphinx model
+      * `dictionaryPath`: path to the PocketSphinx dictonary
     * `data`:
       * `action`: string `listen` to start listening for the attention word
   * **Reply**